Social Education Manuscript Submission Guidelines

-Social Education also has the following departments that welcome original author manuscripts on specific aspects of the social studies: Book Reviews, Dateline, Elementary Education, Instructional Technology, Looking at the Law, Research and Practice, Surfing the Net, and Teaching with Documents.
+Social Education also has the following departments that welcome original author manuscripts on specific aspects of the social studies: Book Reviews, Elementary Education, Instructional Technology, Lessons on the Law, and Research and Practice.
+Other columns (Democracy Education, Sources and Strategies, and Surfing the Net) are written by designated authors.

-Middle Level Learning, which is published 3 times a year, has the very same submission procedures as Social Education.
+Middle Level Learning, which is published online 3 times a year, has the same submission procedures as Social Education.
 MLL focuses on social studies in the middle grades.
-All NCSS members can access the current issue of MLL as well as the complete collection of back issues at the online, members-only Archive of Publications.
+All NCSS members can access the current issue of MLL as well as the complete collection of back issues at the online, members-only Publications Archive.

 Social Studies and the Young Learner focuses on techniques and topics especially relevant to grades K through 6.
 Please click on the following link for instructions for that specific journal. www.socialstudies.org/publications/ssyl

-Evaluation and Editing Manuscripts are returned if they do not meet the technical specifications described in these guidelines.
-NCSS journals rely on referees who volunteer their time and expertise.
+Evaluation and Editing NCSS journals rely on referees who volunteer their time and expertise.
 Although editors routinely seek evaluations by qualified reviewers, the editors have the final responsibility for deciding suitability for publication.
 The editors reserve the right to edit for style (including grammar, punctuation, syntax, and vocabulary), but changes in content are made with the corresponding author's consent.